CodeAddictx10/nestjs-with-signalR/Readme.md

 ---
 ---
 ## Common Errors
 - CORS Error on the frontend app: This is mostly caused when the frontend url is not running on the any of URLs set in the **signalr/Program.cs on line 12**.
-Kindly update your add the frontend url and re run the server again.
+Add the frontend url and re run the server again.
 ---
 ## Misc.